material-motion/material-motion/specifications/runtime/executor.md

 <p style="text-align:center"><tt>feature: Named plans</tt></p>

-Executors can support named Plans.
+Executors can receive named Plans.

+Example pseudo-code:

+    protocol NamedPlanExecuting {
+      function addPlan(plan, withName: name)
+      function removePlanWithName(name)
+    }

 When a named Plan is committed to a target, two things must happen:

 1. Remove any previously-committed Plan with the same name from the target's Executors.
 This may be on a different Executor instance.
 2. Provide the relevant Executor with the new named Plan.

-Example pseudo-API available on the Executor:

-    Executor {
-      function addPlan(plan, withName: name)
-      function removePlanWithName(name)
-    }

 Example pseudo-code from within the Runtime: